StetcoClaudiu/BlogPost-public/README.md

 Delete: Notifies clients about the deletion of a blog post, including the ID of the deleted post.
 Update: Sends updates for blog posts, including new or updated data.
 Screenshots

-Directory Structure
-backend/: Contains Django project files and configuration. frontend/: Contains React application files. docker-compose.yml: Docker Compose configuration for the entire application.
-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.

-License
-This project is licensed under the MIT License.